Table of Contents

 Factors to Consider Before Selecting a Mobile App Testing Strategy

-Your project may fail if you implement an improper software testing strategy.
+Your project may fail if you implement an improper enterprise software testing strategy.
 Here are some factors that may influence your choice:

 - Risks to the project